ppy/osu-wiki/wiki/Contests/VMC/3/en.md

 All participating mappers will receive feedback from experienced members of the community to help them improve their skills.

-Reach out to [-White](https://osu.ppy.sh/users/16276548) or head over to the contest's [main website](https://www.vat.gg) if you're interested in sponsoring this event!
+Reach out to [-White](https://osu.ppy.sh/users/16276548) or head over to the contest's [main website](https://www.vat.gg) if you are interested in sponsoring this event!

 ## Links